OmerMalach/OmerMalach/README.md

 <h2 align="center">⚡ About Me</h2>

-I am an autonomous Data Engineer with 3 years of experience at Bluevine designing, optimizing, and deploying production-grade data infrastructure[cite: 1].
-My expertise spans end-to-end ETL/ELT pipeline architecture, workflow orchestration with Airflow, and driving complex backend modernizations from initial ideation to production deployment[cite: 1].
+I am an autonomous Data Engineer with 3 years of experience at Bluevine designing, optimizing, and deploying production-grade data infrastructure.
+My expertise spans end-to-end ETL/ELT pipeline architecture, workflow orchestration with Airflow, and driving complex backend modernizations from initial ideation to production deployment.

-Throughout my work, I have specialized in leading large-scale cloud transformations—notably architecting and executing a complete database migration from legacy PostgreSQL/Redshift infrastructure to serverless AWS Athena and S3 data lakes[cite: 1].
-To maintain platform health across high-throughput systems, I leverage multi-platform observability tools including Grafana, OpenSearch, Sentry, and AWS CloudWatch for active log analysis and troubleshooting[cite: 1].
-Additionally, I design and integrate autonomous AI agents to streamline and automate complex internal data engineering workflows[cite: 1].
+Throughout my work, I have specialized in leading large-scale cloud transformations—notably architecting and executing a complete database migration from legacy PostgreSQL/Redshift infrastructure to serverless AWS Athena and S3 data lakes.
+To maintain platform health across high-throughput systems, I leverage multi-platform observability tools including Grafana, OpenSearch, Sentry, and AWS CloudWatch for active log analysis and troubleshooting.
+Additionally, I design and integrate autonomous AI agents to streamline and automate complex internal data engineering workflows.

-Beyond technical execution, I place a strong emphasis on leadership, clear technical communication, and cross-functional collaboration[cite: 1].
-I have led global technical knowledge transfers by mentoring and onboarding international engineering teams in India[cite: 1]—skills rooted in my background as an IDF Parachute Instructor commanding high-stress training operations[cite: 1].
-I hold a B.Sc. in Industrial Engineering and Management from Ben-Gurion University of the Negev, specializing in Intelligent Information Systems and Machine Learning[cite: 1].
+Beyond technical execution, I place a strong emphasis on leadership, clear technical communication, and cross-functional collaboration.
+I have led global technical knowledge transfers by mentoring and onboarding international engineering teams in India—skills rooted in my background as an IDF Parachute Instructor commanding high-stress training operations.
+I hold a B.Sc. in Industrial Engineering and Management from Ben-Gurion University of the Negev, specializing in Intelligent Information Systems and Machine Learning.

 ---